Ernesto Cofiño: Life and works

 He was also much involved in the movement to outlaw abortion, considered "one of the founders of the pro-life campaign" in Guatemala.

 In 1956 he requested admission to Opus Dei.
 Through this, he was said to have learned how to sanctify his work, "imbuing his exquisite social sensibility and his great professional sense with an urgent zeal for the rechristianization of society."

 When he was 80 years old, he was diagnosed with cancer in the jaw.
 He continued working until he finally succumbed to a resurgence of the cancer when he was 92.

-Within the Catholic faith, he may be referred to as "Ernesto Cofiño, Servant of God".
+Veneration

+Cofiño's cause for canonization was opened on July 31, 2000, nine years after his death.
+On December 14, 2023, Pope Francis approved Cofiño's practice of heroic virtues and declared him Venerable.